nicolas-van/widget.js/docs/tutorial.rst

 Spear.js is not a full featured framework that can handle all aspects of a web application like network communications or routing.
 There are good libraries for that.
-Spear.js only handles one aspect of web development: separation of visual components into separate entities, and it tries to do it as best as it can.
+Spear.js only handles one aspect of web development: separation of visual components into separate entities, and it tries to do it as best as it cans.

 Quickstart
 ----------